-Rochester Secondary College students visited the Jewish Holocaust Centre in Melbourne last week.By Elaine Cooney
+Rochester Secondary College students visited the Jewish Holocaust Centre in Melbourne last week.ELAINE COONEY May 17, 2013 4:31am

 Rochester Secondary College students visited the Jewish Holocaust Centre in Melbourne last week and came back with greater knowledge about how the Jewish people suffered while Hitler was in power in Nazi Germany.

 The purpose of the trip was to help them gain a clearer understanding of their History text, Night, which is a Holocaust survival story.

 Campaspe News spoke to three of the students who visited the centre and met Holocaust survivors.